-Data for this indicator are published annually by the AIHW in the Australia's mothers and babies reports; and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report and the Overcoming Indigenous Disadvantage reports.
-The numbers presented in these publications may differ slightly from those presented here as this measure is reported by state and territory of usual residence, and presents both crude rates and agestandardised rates.
+Data for this indicator are published annually by the AlHW in the Australia's mothers and babies reports (e.g. AlHW 2016); and biennially in reports such as the Aboriginal and Torres Strait Islander health performance framework (e.g. AHMAC 2017), The health and welfare of Australia's Aboriginal and Torres Strait Islander peoples (AlHW 2015), and Overcoming Indigenous disadvantage (e.g. SCRGSP 2016).
+The numbers presented in these publications may differ slightly from those presented here as this measure is reported by state and territory of usual residence and excludes multiple births, stillbirths and births less than 20 weeks' gestation.